Photo by Bojan Milinkov / Shutterstock.com

 - The card being lost, stolen or never returned: 10 percent

-If you decide to help someone out financially, consider not using your credit card to do so.
-Or at least understand that lending out a credit card is riskier than alternatives such as loaning cash.
-There’s more than money on the line.
+If someone expertly pulls at your heartstrings and you decide to help out financially, consider not using your credit card to do so.
+Or, at least understand that lending out a credit card is riskier than alternatives such as loaning cash.
+There’s more than money on the line with the card.

 If you loan someone $100 in cash, you basically cap your potential loss at $100.
 In other words, the worst thing that can happen is you never see that $100 again.